thery/grobner/README.md

-A formalisation of Grobner basis in ssreflect.
+A fornalisation of Grobner basis in ssreflect.
 It contains one file

 ``grobner.v``